Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

 <a name="introduction"></a>
 ### Introduction

-This document describes how to interpret the results of the HMS health check scripts and techniques for troubleshooting when failures occur.
+This document describes how to interpret the results of the HMS Health Check scripts and techniques for troubleshooting when failures occur.

 <a name="hms-smoke-tests"></a>
 ### HMS Smoke Tests